ajbenton/servicenow-skeleton-typescript/README.md

 ## Configure servicenowconfig.js
 - uri = path to your servicenow instance
-- application = sys_id of the ServiceNow scoped application your are developing
-- types = Entity types to sync from ServiceNow
--- types['typename'].js = Field on type to set the javascript source too -- types['typename'].ts = Field on the type to set the typescript source too
+- application = sys_id of the ServiceNow scoped application your are developing -- types['typename'].js = Field on type to set the javascript source too -- types['typename'].ts = Field on the type to set the typescript source too
 - auth = user and password for running gulp tasks as (Uses basic auth, so needs to be a local account not SSO with priveledges to all types)